iterative/dvc.org/content/docs/studio/user-guide/prepare-repositories.md

 # Prepare Your Repositories

-Iterative Studio creates views by identifying datasets, metrics and hyperparameters defined in your Git repositories.
+Iterative Studio creates projects by identifying datasets, metrics and hyperparameters defined in your Git repositories.
 These values are stored in your Git repositories as JSON or YAML files.
 You can add these values to your Git repositories in two ways: